 Price fixing in the UK is almost always illegal, though there are exceptions.
 Typically, price-fixing is defined as an agreement between organisations or individuals to control the price level of a certain product or service.
 For example, the intent of...

 Our expert investment fraud lawyers have dealt with many cases over the years.
-If you are suspected of investment fraud then it is important to seek legal advice from an expert fraud lawyer as a matter of priority, call our specialist solicitors on 0203 816 1098.
+If you are suspected of investment fraud, then it is important to seek legal advice from an expert fraud lawyer as a matter of priority; call our specialist solicitors on 01616 966 229.

-Investment fraud can take many different forms and can be through different mediums such as the internet or through brokers and agents amongst others.
+Investment fraud can take many different forms and can be carried out through different mediums, such as the internet or brokers and even qualified professionals such as financial advisers or accountants.
 The common feature is the targeting of an investor to try and convince them to part with their savings.
 This could be to invest in a company, a development or any supposed investment opportunity offering a high rate of return.
-This has been a classic feature seen in these frauds particularly since the interest rates for savings has been so low over the last few years.
+This is a feature seen in many fraud cases, particularly since the interest rates for savings have been so low over the last few years.

 Common types of investment fraud